Your privacy, security and personal information is our top priority

 - Enable the password and auto-lock functions on your device.

-- Keep you device's operating system and applications updated and configured to manufacturer
+- Keep your device's operating system and applications updated and configured to manufacturer recommendations.

 - Don't bank or shop online while using unsecured, public WiFi access.

 - Only install trusted applications that are from reputable sources and organizations.

 - Immediately Report any banking application that appears to be malicious.

 Your mobile device can be a target for fraudsters.
 If you receive any SMS (text) message that you have not requested or are expecting, please contact the sender to confirm the authenticity of the message.

 Lewiston State Bank will never solicit your personal information by phone, auto-dialer, text message, email or by providing links within an email requesting that you update your information.
 You will not receive any email notification asking you to click a link or visit a website to unlock/un-suspend your account or to provide any private information unless otherwise requested by you through the online banking password self-reset feature.
 If you receive an email or phone call requesting confidential information from someone claiming to represent Lewiston State Bank, please do not respond.

 Please be aware of these types of phishing scams designed to obtain information from you.